ThaisenAchaeaScripts/Achaea-XData/README.md

 **xdata afflictions**
 - Event raised whenever the Achaea affliction list is recieved on diagnose.
 - ARG1 contains xdata.afflications
+- xdata.afflictions is a table where the afflictions are keys and the values are the unix time when the affliction was recieved.
+- If the affliction isn't in the table or the value is 0 then the affliction is not present.

 ```lua
 Event: xdata afflictions